ncats/RDAS/README.md

+# NEW STRUCTURE IS IN 'NEW' FOLDER, IGNORE 'OLD'

 # Init.py
 This script is responsible for initiating the creation and updates of each of the databases This script will constantly run until the user kills the process